Jiao-77/Geo-Layout-Transformer/README.md

     pip install -r requirements.txt
     ```
     *(Note: You may need to install `klayout` separately via its own package manager or build from source to enable its Python API).*

+> Tip: GPU is optional.
+For CPU-only environments, install the CPU variants of PyTorch/PyG.

 ## 4. Project Usage